 When you transplant your pineapple, be careful not to dislodge the roots or you will end up losing the entire planting.
 The soil should be moist but not waterlogged.

-Care and other management:
+Care and other management

 A simple way to fertilize your pineapple is to apply a tablespoon of fish emulsion once a month.
 You can use potash or wood ash as fertilizer instead of fish emulsion.
 Pineapples need regular maintenance and some organic nutrients but they do not require extra fertilizer or organic amendments.
 There are some things that you can do to take better care of your pineapple plants.

 This is an important step in pineapple farming.
-Mulching is usually done to keep the soil in the soil, but it also helps to keeps weeds away a little bit.
+Mulching is usually done to keep the soil in the soil, but it also helps to keep weeds away a little bit.
 The mulch makes the soil heat up and prevents frost damage.
 The mulch will also help to retain moisture in the soil and will reduce evaporation.

 You can use leaves, pine needles, or compost when you are making a pineapple bed.
 When you mulch your pineapple, be sure that the plant isn’t watered too much or too little during this process.